daviddeknop/Master_Thesis/3_PDM/ReadMe.txt

-If you want to work with your own processed CARAVAN data, you should copy the output folder from step 2_River_to_Caravan, named output_caravan_"name_catchment", into this folder.
+If you want to work with your own processed Caravan data, you should copy the output folder from step 2_River_to_Caravan, named output_caravan_"name_catchment", into this folder.
 After copying, you should run the script located in the folder data_conversion to convert the data to the required format.